RW-gis/useful-stuff/QGIS styles/Readme.txt

-OSMSidewalkSHP.qml styles SHP file extracted from OSM using QuickOSM plugin using "sidewalk=*"
+OSMSidewalkSHP.qml styles shapefile (SHP) extracted from OSM using QuickOSM plugin using "sidewalk=*"